martinakraus/security-intro-2025/Task_04/CSP.md

   `default-src 'none'; script-src 'self'; connect-src 'self'; img-src 'self'; style-src 'self';`
 - Update step by step the configuration in order to make the website load properly (Content-Security-Policy header)

-`Note: The Angular CLI doesn't recognize changes on the index.html.
-You must restart "ng serve" manually`
+`Note: The Angular CLI doesn't always recognize changes on the index.html.
+You must then restart "ng serve" manually`

 ### CSP Hashes